Jack-Stoetzel/COSC420/Lab4/README.md

 ### How could the code be improved in terms of usability, efficiency, and robustness?

 As stated in the second question, there is a lot of inefficency with how the work is divided.
-To imporve this, more nodes could be allocated to computing words with no numbers attached.
+To improve this, more nodes could be allocated to computing words with no numbers attached.
 Though that would take away from the computations on words with numbers attached, there could be a formula to determine an optimal amount to allocate for each operation so that all three parts finish in relativley the same amount of time.

 This could also be improved in with more effcient file reading.